Medical Massage Therapy School,

 My staff and I have over 60 years of combined teaching experience.

-Over the last 20 years, we have developed and continuously refined the process of teaching this material to a high art.
+Over the last 20 years, we have developed and continuously refined the process of teaching all this material to a high art.
 Our curriculum has been precisely thought out and sequenced allowing the material to be delivered in the most efficient and effective way possible.
-This efficiency combined with a small, high caliber group of students, allows us to teach you far more than basic state requirements that are often taught at many schools in the country.
+This efficiency combined with a small, high caliber group of students, allows us to teach you far more than basic state requirements often taught at many schools in the country.

 Becoming A Highly Specialized Therapist In

-Pain, Posture, Movement, and Dysfunction
+Pain, Posture, Movement, & Dysfunction

 Our focus is on you becoming a specialist in managing and resolving significant pain, posture, movement and dysfunction issues for which many people have not found relief.